AllenVAL/geog458Dashboard/readme.md

 - Hover over neighborhoods to view detailed data
 - Compare multiple social indicators using the chart
 - Reset the map view using the reset button

+## AI disclosure

+AI is used in this project for:

+- Debugs
+- Finding avaliable dataset online